vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 <img src="images_mealie/mealie1_ha_integration.png" alt="meal planner" width="400px">

 > **_UPDATE:_** There is now also a [Mealie integration](https://www.home-assistant.io/integrations/mealie/) in Home Assistant.\
-> This page was already create before this exists, here I describe also other functionalities then you get with this integration.
+> This page was already created before this exists, here I describe also other functionalities than you get with this integration.

 ---
 ## Table of Contents